jacopotagliabue/jacopotagliabue.github.io/index.md

 * [Cellular Automata](https://plato.stanford.edu/entries/cellular-automata/) (SEP 2017)
 * [There’s Plenty of Boole at the Bottom: A Reversible CA Against Information Entropy](https://philpapers.org/archive/BERTPO-77.pdf) (Minds & Machines 2016)

-### Datasets
+### Datasets and data challenges

 * [EvalRS 2022](https://github.com/RecList/evalRS-CIKM-2022/blob/main/README.md), packaging the LFM-1b dataset into an easy-to-use, "testable" format for our [data challenge](https://arxiv.org/abs/2207.05772).
+The competition featured 150 participants in 50 teams, and was at the heart of a Nature Machine Intelligence [editorial](https://www.nature.com/articles/s42256-023-00631-7).
-* [SIGIR eCom Challenge 2021](https://github.com/coveooss/SIGIR-ecom-data-challenge), the [largest and most complete](https://arxiv.org/abs/2104.09423) session-based dataset of all time.
+* [SIGIR eCom Challenge 2021](https://github.com/coveooss/SIGIR-ecom-data-challenge), the [largest and most complete](https://arxiv.org/abs/2104.09423) session-based dataset of all time, released for SIGIR 2021.
 * [Shopper Intent Prediction](https://github.com/coveooss/shopper-intent-prediction-nature-2020), from our [paper](https://www.nature.com/articles/s41598-020-73622-y.epdf?sharing_token=tydJezcxTZvP8cNEDsAKn9RgN0jAjWel9jnR3ZoTv0NoB1nwg3Wgf_mP0ktAdV_HGxUxXaNdBCErP1Zck0ibhFGwRrt0xq-Uy2wNz5DkwbFN44Mxzwb3WdN593RbqBFNucB9hEgd3EFvTZaqO9reUDDlh-mybSw5d1-G04RfdBQ%3D).

 Aside from research and tutorials, our datasets have been successfully used by dozens of master students to defend their thesis at Tillburg University and Politecnico in Milan.